mspalione/UnivSearch/README.md

 # UnivSearch
-A styled webpage from the data acquired that displays name, title, phone number and web address for all Kentucky records in a table that is both searchable and sortable from the data set provided on: https://inventory.data.gov/dataset/032e19b4-5a90-41dc-83ff-6e4cd234f565/resource/38625c3d-5388-4c16-a30f-d105432553a4.
+A styled webpage from the data acquired that displays name, title, phone number and web address for all Kentucky records in a table that is both searchable and sortable using JavaScript from the data set provided on: https://inventory.data.gov/dataset/032e19b4-5a90-41dc-83ff-6e4cd234f565/resource/38625c3d-5388-4c16-a30f-d105432553a4.
+Add a new school using C#.
+Search for a school with Javascript.

 I have never used SQL before and was advised by a mentor to not try to learn it for this project given the time restraints.
 I think using a database would have made things simpler and smoother and look forward to learning SQL in the future.